bakpakin/Splash.lua/README.md

 ## Todo
 * Add tests (busted)
 * Swept collisions
-* Add optional verlet physics?
-(A bit of a challenge, but a very good fit with static collision checking).
-Might complicate API
 * Whatever features seem useful
 * Better, more fully featured demo(s)
 * Fix typos and other issues in this README